Localizing content

 - A new variant of a child item will only be created if the child item linked to the item being localized has an assigned locale that is the same as the parent, otherwise the localized parent will link back to the unlocalized child

-On this page we'll walk through some examples that demonstrate these principles in more detail.
+Here are some examples that demonstrate these principles in more detail.

 Example- localizing a carousel linked to items with no assigned localesLink copied!